The d-separation criterion in Categorical Probability: Deciding causal compatibility with d -separation

 where all boxes are of distinct types.
 Choosing $\mathcal{X} = \{M\}, \mathcal{Y} = \emptyset$ and $\mathcal{Z} = \{X, Y\}$, a morphism $f$ satisfying the global Markov property displays in particular the conditional independence $\{M\} \perp \emptyset \ | \ \mathcal{Z}$, pictorially:

 This shows that the conditional $f_{|_\mathcal{Z}}$ exists, and this recovers the box that outputs $M$ (up to almost sure equality). \item \Cref{thm:causalCompdSep} shows that $d$-separation correctly detects causal compatibility for the Markov categories $\cat{FinStoch}$, $\cat{Gauss}$ or $\cat{BorelStoch}$.
-For the Markov category $\cat{Stoch}$, which does not have conditionals, the global and local Markov properties are at least sufficient for the compatibility, since our proof of these implications has not used conditionals. \item Note that \Cref{thm:causalCompdSep} only applies to causal models where each box appears at most once in the model (which in particular implies that $\varphi$ has no nontrivial symmetries).
-However, the implication $\ref{thm_compat} \Longrightarrow \ref{thm_global}$ applies to arbitrary generalized causal models as proven in \Cref{cor:dseparationCondIndependence}. \demo \end{enumerate} \end{remark}
+For the Markov category $\cat{Stoch}$, which does not have conditionals, the global and local Markov properties are at least sufficient for the compatibility since our proof of these implications has not used conditionals. \item Note that \Cref{thm:causalCompdSep} only applies to causal models where each box appears at most once in the model (which in particular implies that $\varphi$ has no nontrivial symmetries).
+However, the implication $\ref{thm_compat} \Longrightarrow \ref{thm_global}$ applies to arbitrary generalized causal models as proven in \Cref{cor:dseparationCondIndependence}. \end{enumerate} \end{remark}

-\begin{example} We now present two examples which go beyond the classical $d$-separation criterion.
-In (i) we will study a causal structure which does not arise from a DAG, while in (ii) we study a DAG causal structure with continuous variables. \begin{enumerate}[label=(\roman*)] \item Let $\varphi$ be the causal structure
+\begin{example} We now present three examples that go beyond the classical $d$-separation criterion.
+In (i) we study a causal structure that does not arise from a DAG, in (ii) we study a DAG causal structure with continuous and possibilistic variables, and in (iii) we study a causal structure with inputs with deterministic variables. \begin{enumerate}[label=(\roman*)] \item Let $\varphi$ be the causal structure

 and let $\cat{C}$ be a strict Markov category with conditionals.
 By \Cref{thm:causalCompdSep}, a morphism $t : I \to X' \otimes Z'_1 \otimes Z'_2 \otimes Y'$ in $\cat{C}$ is compatible with this structure if and only if it satisfies